Ford Explorer Valuation: 119 used car listings analysed

 Expensive

-For instance, a younger car with a lower number on the odometer, or higher-end models with more potent engines will typically fetch a higher price than an earlier version with less equipment and higher mileage.
+For instance, a car that is younger with less miles on the odometer, or more luxurious models with more potent engines will generally fetch a higher price than, for example, an older car without special equipment and with many kilometres behind it.

 The number one fuel selection for the Ford Explorer is el.

-If you primarily drive short distances, electric, plug-in hybrid or petrol is typically a good fit.
-For longer commutes, a newer electric car is a good alternative - especially with access to charging.
+For short trips, range is rarely a limitation, so electric, plug-in hybrid or petrol can be fine.
+For longer daily journeys, consider an electric car, especially if you have the option to charge at home or at work.
 If you have a daily commute over longer distances, a modern electric car can be a great choice - especially if you have access to charging at home or at work.
-For very long daily driving without charging options, a diesel car can still be relevant.
-Keep in mind that diesel engines with high emissions have been banned from entering cities in a range of countries.
+In a few cases with long journeys and limited charging infrastructure, diesel can be a practical solution.
+It's important to consider that in some countries, diesel engines with high emissions are prohibited from entering cities.

 A great deal of upsides come with opting for a pre-owned electric car.
 Some of the advantages of choosing a used electric car comes in the form of:

-2. Environmental impact: Going for a previously owned electric vehicle rather than a new one further minimises environmental impact.
+2. Environmental impact: The choice of a second-owner electric car over a new one further reduces its carbon footprint.
 The process of building a new vehicle, especially the battery, entails a significant emission of carbon.
 Purchasing pre-owned implies you're not adding to this environmental burden.

-4. Performance and technology: Many of the modern electric cars showcases standout performance and the very latest in technological innovation.
-Even models that are a few years old can deliver a high-tech experience behind the wheel.
+4. Performance and technology: Many modern EVs offer impressive performance and cutting-edge technology.
+Even models that are a few years old can still provide a high-tech driving experience.

-What body types is the Ford Explorer available in?
+What body options does the Ford Explorer have?

 • Nissan Qashqai